 2. Director for Safety and Environmental Programs

-The Director for Safety and Environmental Programs is directly responsible to the Dean and Director for establishing, coordinating, directing, and evaluating the effectiveness of the Safety and Occupational Health Program for VIMS/SMS.
+The Director for Safety and Environmental Programs is directly responsible to the Chief Operations Officer for establishing, coordinating, directing, and evaluating the effectiveness of the Safety and Occupational Health Program for VIMS/SMS.
 The Director for Safety and Environmental Programs is vested with the authority to inspect all VIMS/SMS operations and activities as well as records and, in addition, to take immediate steps to stop any operation or hazardous practice where there appears to be impending danger of serious injury or death or serious damage to equipment, material, or facilities.

 3. All Department/Center Heads and Supervisors